What Are Wisdom Teeth -- and Why Do They Cause Problems?

 Step 1 -- Pre-Surgical Planning

-Your initial visit includes a panoramic X-ray or CBCT scan, a thorough exam, and a discussion of your sedation preferences.
+Your initial visit includes a panoramic X-ray or CBCT scan, a thorough exam, and a discussion of your preferences.
 If all four wisdom teeth need removal, we typically extract them in a single appointment to minimize recovery periods.

-Step 2 -- Anesthesia and Sedation
+Step 2 -- Anesthesia and Comfort

-- Premium local anesthesia -- advanced injection techniques for patients who prefer to avoid systemic sedation but want maximum comfort
+- Premium local anesthesia -- advanced injection techniques for patients who prefer to avoid systemic but want maximum comfort

 Step 3 -- Extraction